microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 The Mixed Reality Toolkit provides a set of basic Gizmo style controllers, used to help align your models to the controller position output by the SDK, to help with offset settings.
 > Note, the ability to display BOTH the Gizmo and the controller models isn't supported as yet.
 This will be included in a future release.

-We recommend applying the following Offsets when using to align with the users view:
+We recommend applying the following Prefab transform values to align the controller model when using to align with the users view:
 * Position - no change
-* Rotation - no change
+* Rotation - X 90 (left) -90 (right), Y 0 , Z 0